nmurilo/ssldate/README.md

 # ssldate

-Script to verify the certificate expiration date and alert for certificate due to expire.
+Script to verify the certificate expiration date and it alerts for certificates due to expire.

 Options:
 -f: one ip or host per line file